jamestcole/tech201_datatypes_and_operators/README.md

 ###Concatenation

+Strings can be concatenated (attached together in order) with the + operator

 `a = "here "`

 `b = "more "`

 `c = "much more"`

+It's important to remember to add spaces if this is intended to produce a readable sentence.

 `print(a + b + c)`

+If spaces have not been added these can be added in the print statement

+`print(a + " " + b + " " + c)`

 ### Casting

+Casting is important to be able to turn datatypes that won't work in your code to those that will.

 `x = 2`
 `y = 5.4`
-`z = " there's a number 25.4 unless we put a space in"` `print(x + y + z)`
+`z = " there's a number 25.4 unless we put a space in"`

+`print(x + y + z)`

 `print(str(x) + ", " + str(y) + z)`

 ### string to numeric